port-labs/port-docs/docs/software-catalog/widgets/embedded-url/authentication.md

 **Troubleshoot**

-- Okta 400 Bad Request displayed
+- "_Okta 400 Bad Request_"
   - Check you used the correct authorizationUrl & clientId.
   - Check your application is activated.
-- Okta 400 Bad Request displayed.
+- "_Okta 400 Bad Request displayed.
 Your request resulted in an error.
-The 'redirect_uri' parameter must be a Login redirect URI in the client app settings.
+The 'redirect_uri' parameter must be a Login redirect URI in the client app settings_".

   - Make sure you entered https://app.getport.io as a Sign-in redirect URI for your application as mentioned in the steps above.

-- "refused to connect." is displayed
+- "_refused to connect._"
   - Make sure you enabled "IFrame Embedding" as mentioned in the steps above
-- Could not fetch your auth token.
+- "_Could not fetch your auth token._"
   - Make sure your tokenUrl is the correct url.

 </details>